SEONHOK/MaxLinearReg/README.md

 # Running the codes

-To replicate the run the main script "main_tit.m".
+Run the main script "main_tit.m".

 1. To reproduce the results in Figure 3, set